 They were inspired by the possibility of pushing boundaries when they first experienced Philippe Malouin’s Movements installation with Caesarstone in Milan in 2015.
 This became an opportunity to work with a heavy stone material for the first time, notably with the leading quartz manufacturer Caesarstone.

 Through conversations at a wedding in Israel, Caesarstone and Snarkitecture came to a plan set in stone for a project in Milan.
 However, as Caesarstone was pushing for a more traditional understanding of what a kitchen is, “we were pushing against it.
 We didn’t actually want it to be a kitchen,” Snarkitecture admitted playfully.

 The architects began questioning, “what is a kitchen of the future?”

 Considering water as the vital ingredient in cooking and living, they began examining altered states of water: ice (glacier) for storage and drinking; water (river) for contemplation and cleansing; steam (geyser)for meditation, watching and rising.

-The building site for the installation in Milan was originally a high school, the architects wanted to play upon the aspect of spectator sports, constructing an amphitheatre of about 250 Caesarstone and metal mesh pedestals surrounding the island.
-Referencing the natural environment, three different colors from caesarstone’s new industrial collection were used—Cloudburst Concrete, Airy Concrete and Rugged Concrete—, creating a monochromatic gradient from white to grey.
+The building site for the installation in Milan was originally a high school, the architects wanted to play upon the aspect of spectator sports, constructing an amphitheater of about 250 Caesarstone and metal mesh pedestals surrounding the island.
+Referencing the natural environment, three different colors from Caesarstone’s new industrial collection were used—Cloudburst Concrete, Airy Concrete and Rugged Concrete—, creating a monochromatic gradient from white to grey.